 The Digital 2020 July Global Statshot report by Hootsuite and We Are Social reveals more than half of the world’s total population uses social media, using multiple platforms.

-In Australia alone, there are more than 22 million internet users which is nearly 90% of the population.
+In Australia alone, there are more than 22 million internet users which are nearly 90% of the population.

 But what are they doing online?